Dulgan1/alx-high_level_programming/0x0D-SQL_introduction/README.md

     > Computes the average score of all records and return in a new column average.

 - **File 15**
-    > Displays records with same score in second\_table and also number of occurence
+    > Displays records with same score in second\_table and also number of occurence.

+- **File 16**
+    > script that lists all records of the table second\_table of the database hbtn\_0c\_0 in your MySQL server.
+Don’t list rows without a name value.
+Results should display the score and the name (in this order).
+Records should be listed by descending score.
+The database name will be passed as an argument to the mysql command.

 # Usage
 `cat [filename] | mysql -hlocalhost -uroot -p [database]`